 - A great guest blog post will get clicks coming into your website because readers will be curious and will want to see what else you have written.
 A good blog post can establish your credibility and readers who are interested will want to see what else you have to say on the topic.

-- Guest posts are also part of a great SEO strategy because you get back-links coming into your site.
+- Guest blogging is also part of a great SEO strategy because you get back-links coming into your site.
 The closer in content your guest post is to your own website, the more SEO juice you get out of the link.
 For example, if your author website is about training cats and your guest post is on a cat focused website .. that is a really solid backlink.
-If however, your article about cat training is on a financial website … well, yest it is a backlink and they add up … BUT it doesn’t get as much SEO juice as a link from another cat website.
+If however, your article about cat training is on a financial website … well, yes it is a backlink and they add up … BUT it doesn’t get nearly as much SEO juice as a link from another cat website.

-There are several challenges.
+There are several challenges involved with a guest blogging campaign.
 The first is having your “pitch” for a guest post accepted, and the second is in writing a great post.

 One of my BIG ways of filtering out junk proposals is if the pitch has so many grammar and spelling mistakes, I can hardly read it, I assume the post won’t be any better.
 No thanks … another article in the garbage bin.

 The other day I got a pitch that had me flabbergasted.
 What was this guy THINKING?

 Here is the Pitch

 My name is Stewart and I am working as a freelance Blogger, Copywriter and Journalist from London, UK.
 I like your blog and want to be a part of that as a contributor to increase my credibility and followers.